The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: Results

 \section{Results}

-In Sec. \ref{subsec:galcharac} we present some global properties of the galaxies in our sample, such as $R_h$ and the total metallicity [Z] values.
-In Sec. \ref{subsec:halos_z=0} we show the results we obtained by analysing the galaxies' in-situ and accreted stellar components at $z=0$, emphasizing their distribution on the stellar haloes.
-In Sec. \ref{subsec:halos_met} we analyse the metallicity of the stellar haloes.
-We also present an analysis focused on the accretion history of the galaxies and their evolution through time in Sec. \ref{subsec:AccretionHistory}.
-Finally, in Sec. \ref{subsec:insituhalo} we present a possible explanation for the formation of the in-situ stellar component of these haloes.
+In Sect. \ref{subsec:galcharac}, we present some global properties of the galaxies in our sample, such as $R_h$ and the total metallicity [Z] values.
+In Sect. \ref{subsec:halos_z=0}, we show the results we obtained by analysing the galaxies' in situ and accreted stellar components at $z=0$, emphasizing their distribution on the stellar halos.
+In Sect. \ref{subsec:halos_met}, we analyse the metallicity of the stellar halos.
+We also present an analysis focused on the accretion history of the galaxies and their evolution through time in Sect. \ref{subsec:AccretionHistory}.
+Finally, in Sect. \ref{subsec:insituhalo}, we present a possible explanation for the formation of the in situ stellar component of these halos.